cfpb/design-system/docs/pages/pagination.md

                   {% include icons/right.svg %}
               </a>
           </nav>
-        variation_description: This variation of the pagination component only allows users to navigate pages in sequential order (forward or backward one step at a time), forcing a linear user flow.
+        variation_description: This variation of the pagination component allows users to navigate pages in sequential order (forward or backward one step at a time), forcing a linear flow.
       - variation_code_snippet: >-
           <nav class="m-pagination" role="navigation" aria-label="Pagination">